 If you need to use a taxi, you should agree this in advance with the hospital or ICB before you travel.

-Patients in London may be able to claim congestion charges.
-Get more information on the Congestion Charge NHS Reimbursement Scheme operated by Transport for London.
+Patients in London may be able to claim reimbursement of congestion charges or Ultra Low Emission Zone (ULEZ) charges.
+Get more information on reimbursements of the Congestion Charge and ULEZ charge on the Transport for London website.

 Help with travel costs before your appointment